avreal/avillarreal.io/content/posts/awsfortigatevpn.md

 [ec2-user@ip-10-0-100-100 ~]$
 ~~~

 We now have a bidirectional VPN.
 One cool feature of the EC2 FortiGate firewall is that you can store logs on its EBS disk, so there is very little delay in viewing logs (as opposed to fortianalyzer).
-We can see my traffic coming into the network over the VPN by viewing logs on the AlanVPN->port2 policy:
+We can see my traffic coming into the network over the VPN by viewing logs on the AlanVPN -> port2 policy:

 ![logging](/1resources/images/awsvpn/logging.PNG)